Civil/Family Brief Legal Advice

 Brief civil/family legal advice clinics operate on a first-come, first-served basis.
 These clinics can assist with legal questions related to evictions (including eviction records), housing, small claims, debt/collections, probate, wills, powers of attorney, guardianship, divorce, child support, placement, custody, and more.
 We do not provide representation, go to court with clients, or assist with filing court forms/e-filing.

 Volunteers aim to provide quality service to as many clients as possible, but we may not have time to assist everyone.
 If that happens, you can visit one of the Marquette Volunteer Legal Clinics, which offer the same services at recurring host sites each week.
-Click here to view their walk-in hours and locations.
+View their hours and locations here: www.marquettelegalclinic.org